RummEst/py_projects/README.md

-# selection of python projects
+# Selection of python projects

-A collection of Python projects developed using PyCharm.
+> - A collection of Python projects developed using PyCharm.
 Each project explores different aspects of Python programming, ranging from hardware interfacing to web automation.
-Metadata is ususally from pycharm
+> - Metadata is ususally from pycharm

+# AI Description:

 ---

 ## false-chrome